sapcc/castellum/docs/api-spec.md

 Castellum's API looks like a conventional OpenStack REST API.

+- Castellum's service URL can be found in the Keystone service catalog under the service type `castellum`.
 - All endpoints require a Keystone token to be present in the `X-Auth-Token` header.
   Only Keystone v3 is supported.
 - All timestamps are formatted as UNIX timestamps, i.e. seconds since the UNIX epoch.

 This document uses the terminology defined in the [README.md](../README.md#terminology).